leofracca/gb-emu/README.md

 make
 ```

-Then the executable will be created in the `build` folder.
+Then the executable `GBEmu` will be created inside the `build` folder.

 ## Playing